Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-South West Rocks has 35 active public transport stops, all of which are bus stops.
-These stops are served by 16 different routes that together offer 278 weekly passenger trips.
-The accessibility of these services is rated excellent, with residents on average located just 185 meters from the nearest stop.
+South West Rocks has 35 active public transport stops, all serving buses.
+These stops are covered by 16 different routes that together offer 278 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents on average located 185 meters from the nearest stop.

-Buses run an average of 39 trips per day across all routes, which equates to approximately 7 weekly trips per individual stop.
+Across all routes, service frequency averages 39 trips per day, which equates to around 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport